openedx/edx-documentation/en_us/shared/building_and_running_chapters/developing_course/course_units.rst

    The unit page for the new unit opens automatically.

 #.
 On the unit page, the unit name is selected.
-Edit the name as needed.
+Supply an identifying name.
+A
+   descriptive name can help learners locate content in the courseware.
+It can also help you select content when you analyze performance in edX Insights.

 #. :ref:`Add components<Add a Component>` to the new unit as needed.